Pojetta/ml_regression_farris/docs/index.md

-# Applied ML Projects
+# Applied ML Final Project

-Author: Your Name Here

-This repository contains applied machine learning projects using a modern Python workflow.
-Each project follows a professional structure with reproducible environments, documented analysis steps, and clear results.
+Author: Joanna Farris

+This project applies machine learning techniques to predict home sale prices using a combination of numeric and categorical housing features.
+The notebook walks through the full workflow — exploring the dataset, selecting and encoding features, training regression models, evaluating their performance, and comparing multiple modeling pipelines.
+The goal is to understand which home characteristics are most useful for prediction and how different preprocessing steps impact model accuracy.

 ---